-The revised 5 year Ophthalmology Residency Program started on the 4th of July 2011.
-The first 3 years of the revised training program is carried out under the guidelines of the Accreditation Council for Graduate Medical Education (ACGME).
+The revised 5 year Ophthalmology Residency Programme started on the 4th of July 2011.
+The first 3 years of the revised training programme is carried out under the guidelines of the Accreditation Council for Graduate Medical Education (ACGME).

 In these 3 years, clinical training is taught together with the 6 core competencies, which are the main tenets of the ACGME.
 These competencies cover medical knowledge, patient care, interpersonal and communication skills, practice-based learning and improvement, system based practice and professionalism.

-The remaining 2 years of the Residency Program will allow our residents to continue to hone their clinical skills in all subspecialties as Registrars before they attain full subspecialty registration in Singapore.
+The remaining 2 years of the Residency Programme will allow our residents to continue to hone their clinical skills in all subspecialties as Registrars before they attain full subspecialty registration in Singapore.

-If you are interested to know more about our residency program; or to arrange for an elective/observership in SNEC, please contact us via email: email@example.com
+If you are interested to know more about our residency programme; or to arrange for an elective/observership in SNEC, please contact us via email: firstname.lastname@example.org

 or you may choose to reach us at